gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Labels is a map, of key value pairs whereby:

 - The keys MUST adhere to the same restrictions defined for name values (see [above](#identifier-for-sources-resources-and-component-references))
-- The values MUST be JSON compatible YAML or JSON.
+- The values MUST be either JSON or JSON compatible YAML.

 Example: